2026 Prospective Parents please use the link box down the righthand side to find out further information.

 Phonics Implementation

-From September 2024 at Russell Lower School we will be implementing the accredited phonics scheme, ‘Essential Letters and Sounds’ (ELS) in Foundation Stage.
+From September 2024 at Russell Lower School we will be implementing the accredited phonics scheme, ‘Essential Letters and Sounds’ (ELS) in Foundation Stage and then from 2025 into Year One.
 ELS is delivered through whole-class lessons daily and uses the same teaching sequence -show, copy, repeat- until each child is independent.
 Children are given the opportunity to hear and say each sound, first in isolation, and then within words and sentences.
 When new grapheme-phoneme correspondences (GPC) are introduced, mnemonics or rhymes are used with an accompanying picture to ensure that all children understand.
 Children hear this sound in the context of a word, and a picture and/or definition is given to support their understanding.
 Practice and repetition are key.
 At the end of each week, children are given opportunities to review and consolidate their understanding of all prior learning.
 The fifth week of every term is assessment week which follows the same structure as a review week.
 This can then be used to inform future planning and children who require extra support can follow a daily intervention to support their oral blending, GPC recognition or blending for reading.

 Phonics is delivered daily as an explicit lesson in EYFS and KS1.
 Phonics is taught as a whole class approach to ensure that quality first teaching is accessible to all children.
 Children who are identified during the session as encountering difficulties are supported by the teacher throughout the lesson and where further support is required are offered a ‘keep up’ session within the daily session, during the ‘apply’ part of the lesson.
 Over-learning alongside a range of ‘apply’ activities help children who acquire phonic knowledge more slowly to succeed.